Welcome to Year 4's Class Page

 History

-Welcome to our journey back in time as we discover what happened when the Romans invaded Britain.
+Welcome to our journey back in time as we discover what happened when the Vikings and Anglo-Saxons invaded Britain.
 Why did they come?
 How did their arrival change Britain?
-We will also be looking for evidence of the Romans in todays world.
+We will also be looking for evidence of them in todays world.

 Science